n-kostadinov/n-kostadinov.github.io/_posts/2017-01-29-implementing-neural-network-from-scratch.md

 ![Bike Share Data Rides per Hour](/assets/images/bike_share_data_rides.jpg){:class="img-responsive"}

 You can see the hourly rentals here.
 This data is pretty complicated!
-The weekends have lower over all ridership and there are spikes when people are biking to and from work during the week.
-Looking at the data above, we also have information about temperature, humidity, and windspeed, all of these likely affecting the number of riders.
+The weekends have lower overall ridership and there are spikes when people are biking to and from work during the week.
+Looking at the data above, we also have information about temperature, humidity, and windspeed, all of this likely affecting the number of riders.
 The neural network will by trying to capture all these.

 Let's convert categorical data into binary, so that it can be used as input in the neural network: